 - 1. All materials belonging to the library, unless on the hold list, can be renewed twice.
-Materials may be renewed in person, on the phone or online. - 2.
+Materials may be renewed in person, on the phone or online - 2.
 Interlibrary loans maybe renewed once in person at the library unless the owning library specifies not. - 3.
 Vacation loans for up to 4 weeks may be made for material that are not on the hold list.
-Films no longer on the New Shelf may be renewed one time.
+Films may not be renewed.